GENERALBYTESCOM/batm_public/README.md

 ==========

 Requirements:
 * Linux is required in order to run compilers and tests.
+We recommend working on Ubuntu 24.04+
-* Java **1.8** (we recommend using https://sdkman.io/ for managing multiple JDK versions on your computer)
+* Java **17** (we recommend using https://sdkman.io/ for managing multiple JDK versions on your computer)
 * Gradle

 When you implement support for a new crypto-coin, please add it to **server_extensions_extra** - so that it may get into the default CAS distribution ready to be used by other operators.